ellemouton/website/content/drafts/onion-routing-prelims.md

 # Overview

-In this post, we get back to basics.
-It covers the preliminaries you need to be aware of for pathfinding, and it also sets the scene for Sphinx packet construction which will be covered in a [follow-up post][sphinx].
+In this post will cover the preliminaries you need to be aware of for pathfinding, and it also sets the scene for Sphinx packet construction which will be covered in a [follow-up post][sphinx].
 Specifically, we answer some basic questions such as: "For a node making a payment, how do I find a path to the destination node?
 And how do I communicate to each node on the path what it should do?"

 By the end of this post, you should understand what information the sender needs in order to construct a path, what information it must communicate to each